src-d/guide/general/OKRs/README.md

 ### Hiring:

 * Having a more diverse funnel (increase diversity in terms of gender and race)
-  * Key Result 1
-  * Key Result 2
-  * Key Result 3
 * Hire for each open role
-  * Key Result 1
-  * Key Result 2
-  * Key Result 3

 ### Organization:

-* Complete the guide (ToC should have content for each section)
+* Complete the guide
+  * ToC should have content for each section
-  * Key Result 1
-  * Key Result 2
-  * Key Result 3
-* Implement best practices for being a remote company
+* Successfully implement best practices for being a remote company
-  * Key Result 1
-  * Key Result 2
-  * Key Result 3